AJenbo/DiabloGrooboAnalysis/readme.md

 The identified games were started between December 22, 2008 and January 1, 2009.
 Only dlvl 7 and dlvl 8 appeared to be from the same game, indicating the segments were artificially combined from a minimum of 13 different playthroughs.

 Save files are encrypted, increasing the difficulty of modifying the dungeon seeds after generation.
-However, various methods of hooking into the game code are known to exist which could have been used to set a combination of dungeon seeds that wouldn’t normally appear together.
+However, various methods of hooking into the game code are known to exist which could have been used to set a combination of dungeon seeds that wouldn't normally appear together.
 Modification of specific dungeon seeds is discussed further in [[#Inaccessible Dungeon Level]].

 ## Inconsistent Inventory